 The Somerset all-rounder’s blistering performance has become the first cricketer in the history of Test cricket, to score a century and eight wickets in an innings.
 His incredible all-around performance makes him an established all-rounder in cricket scenes.
 England Captain Mike Brearley said, Botham colossus at the moment.

 Pakistan Captain Wasim Bari Said, I have never seen a ball swing so much in the sunny weather, Botham was completely unplayable on that day.
-As a right hand batsman, he managed to scored 14 centuries with the career best of 208 against India in 1982.
+As a right-hand batsman, he managed to score 14 centuries with a career-best of 208 against India in 1982.